awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 ------
       + \(Recommended\) Use temporary security credentials from an IAM role:

         1. Provide the access key ID, secret access key, and session token from an IAM role that you assume\.
-For more information about how to retrieve these credentials, see [Using temporary security credentials with the AWS CLI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html#using-temp-creds-sdk-cli) in the *IAM User Guide*\.
+For more information about how to retrieve these credentials, see [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *IAM User Guide*\.

         1. Run the following commands to provide the credentials to the AWS IoT Greengrass Core software\.